kongkenny/raspberry_pi/nodejs/nodeI2C/README.md

-node-SPI
+node-I2C
 ========

-This is a library made as a wrapper around ioctl to controll SPI ports in embedded linux.
-It has been tested with the raspberry Pi and an mcp3008 chip only, though I expect it to work elsewhere with other ICs as well.
+This is a library made as a wrapper around ioctl to controll I2C ports in embedded linux.
+It has been tested with the raspberry Pi and an BMP085 chip only.

-If you find any bugs or have any patches please let me know!

 Usage
 -----

 rom nodejs script include with
-    var spi = require('./path/to/module/rSPI')
+    var i2c = require('./path/to/module/rI2C')
 or place module in an appropriate node_modules directory.

 Functions:

-    spi.configSPI(mode,max_clock,device)
-        takes SPI mode, clock rate, and device path (eg /dev/spidev0.1 ) If system defaults are okay then no need to call configSPI spi.readwriteSPI(tx_data,device)
-        takes a device path, and an array of numbers interpreted as bytes writes bytes and returs the same number of read bytes from spidev
+    i2c._initI2C_(addr)
+	take address addr of the device.
+It initialize the device.

+    i2c.readU8(reg)
+	read an unsigned 8-bits value from register reg.

+    i2c.readS8(reg)
+	read a signed 8-bits value from register reg.

+    i2c.readU16(reg)
+	read an unsigned 16-bits value from register reg.

+    i2c.readS16(reg)
+	read an signed 16-bits value from register reg.

+    i2c.write8(reg, data)
+    	write an 8-bits value data to register reg.

 See code comments for more details.